 This is an in-person conference.
 We will be able to accommodate only a limited number of online panels.

 Cost and financial support

 We do not ask for any registration fee, but all participants have to be members of the Memory Studies Association.
-Exceptions for those in financial need are possible, but you must apply for this exception directly from the Memory Studies Association.
+Exceptions for those in need are possible, but they have to applied for directly through the Memory Studies Association

 The 2nd PoSoCoMeS conference will be organized by two major memory studies research projects in Estonia, in collaboration with PoSoCoMes: “Translating Memories: The Eastern European Past in the Global Arena”, a European Research Council Grant that has received funding under the European Union’s Horizon 2020 research and innovation programme (Tallinn University, project leader Eneken Laanes, grant agreement 853385), and “Practices and Challenges of Mnemonic Pluralism in Baltic History Museums”, funded by the Estonian Research Agency (University of Tartu, project leader Ene Kõresaar).